 Every Saturday morning, we do a live radio show on WCCO AM 830 where we answer home improvement questions from those in the Twin Cities.
 There’s never a shortage of calls; oftentimes people end up following up with us after the show if they weren’t able to get on the air.
 One thing we’ve learned from this is that homeowners really do want to be educated when it comes to home upkeep.
 Here are some prevalent misconceptions that we’d like to clear up.

 Go with the Lowest Bid: Rarely is the lowest bid your best option.
 Lower quality materials have a much shorter shelf life and may lack the warranty that its competitor of superior quality has.
 Contractors can also save big bucks by not carrying adequate insurance, which means if there’s an accident on the property during construction, you’re the one liable.

 Bath Fans are Optional: Oftentimes, bath fans are not required by building codes, especially if there’s already a window in the bathroom.
 (Friendly reminder: building codes are to enforce the bare minimum.)
 The intent of a bath fan is to prevent moisture problems, such as mold.
 While windows can be a beneficial tool for this as well, we can safely say that there are easily six months in the Midwest that a home’s windows are never open.

 You Don’t Need a Permit for a DIY Remodel: The need for a permit depends on the municipality that you live in, not on who is performing the work.
 Failure to get a permit on work that needs to be performed can result in fines and even having to remove the improvement and start over.

 You Need to Have a Complete Vision Prior to Hiring a Contractor: False!
 While it’s good to be in touch with personal preferences and tastes, it’s the responsibility of the contractor to put together a realistic plan that encompasses your needs.
 This can be done after meeting with you to learn more about the project.
 Working with a contractor from the beginning is a big time and money saver; they have access to pricing the general public does not and also aren’t starting from ground zero because they’ve overseen many similar projects.

-Lindus Construction / Midwest LeafGuard are a full service contractor specializing in LeafGuard Gutters, GAF Asphalt Roofing, SeasonGuard Windows/Siding/Insulation, Metal Roofing, Decking, New Construction & Home Remodeling.
-Call us at 1-800-873-1451 or check us out on the web at www.lindusconstruction.com.
+Lindus Construction / Midwest LeafGuard is a full service contractor specializing in LeafGuard Gutters, GAF Asphalt Roofing, SeasonGuard Windows/Siding/Insulation, Metal Roofing, Decking, New Construction & Home Remodeling.
+Call us at 1-800-873-1451 or check us out on the web at http://lindusconstruction.com.
 Tune into WCCO 830 every Saturday at 9am for our Home Improvement Show with Denny Long & Andy Lindus.